Mrittikaghosh01/Mrittikaghosh01/README.md

 - 👋 Hi, I’m Mrittika Ghosh
 - 👀 I’m interested in Web Development , Game Development .
 Newbee to App Development
-- 🌱 I’m currently learning B.Tech. in Electronics and Communication Engineering from Sur Institute of Technology.
+- 🌱 I have completed B.Tech. in Electronics and Communication Engineering from Sur Institute of Technology.
+- 💻 Currently I am working as a Developer in .NET Core Technology.
 - 💞️ I’m looking to collaborate on Web Development Projects.
 - 📫 How to reach me - mrittikaghosh26@gmail.com